 Where to stay: I can recommend Menzels Pension Drehscheibe.
 A conveniently priced Bed & Breakfast with lots of original décor from the glorious days of the turn from the 19th to the 20th century!

-How to get around: Görlitz is a really small town, so you can easily walk everywhere and do the self-guided walk with your Görlitz Film Locations map.
-The tourism information centre also offers guided walking and bus tours, although not all of them are offered in English.
-Check online for more info.
+How to get around: Görlitz is a really small town, so you can easily walk everywhere and do the self-guided walk with your Görlitz Film Locations map, which you can pick up at the Tourist Information Centre (Obermarkt 32) free of charge.
+The tourism information centre also offers guided walking and bus tours, although not many of them are available in English.
+Check their website for more info.

 Some of the films shot on location in Görlitz